mui/material-ui/docs/src/pages/guides/migration-v4/migration-v4.md

 ### withTheme

-- The `withTheme` utility has been removed from the `@material-ui/cire/styles` package.
-You can use the the `@material-ui/styles/withTheme` instead.
+- The `withTheme` HOC utility has been removed from the `@material-ui/core/styles` package.
+You can use `@material-ui/styles/withTheme` instead.
 Make sure to add a `ThemeProvider` at the root of your application, as the `defaultTheme` is no longer available.
-If you are using this utility together with `@material-ui/core`, it's recommend you use the `ThemeProvider` from `@material-ui/core/styles` instead.
+If you are using this utility together with `@material-ui/core`, it's recommended you use the `ThemeProvider` component from `@material-ui/core/styles` instead.

   ```diff
   - import { withTheme } from '@material-ui/core/styles';